bratpeki/teachess/README.md

 TeaChess focuses on being fast, simple and extensible.
 Most functionality is keyboard-based, allowing for quick and versitile usage.

+TeaChess is **far from finished**, and I might continue development in the future, using FEN instead of TCHS.

 ## TCHS files

 TeaChess has a specific file associated with it: the TCHS filetype (`.tchs`).